mixer/interactive-node/README.md

 # Beam Interactive Node 2

-A TypeScript, NodeJS and Browser compatible client for Beam.pro's interactive 2 Protocol.
+A TypeScript, NodeJS and Browser compatible client for [Beam.pro's interactive 2 Protocol](https://dev.beam.pro/reference/interactive/protocol.pdf).

+For an introduction to interactive2 checkout the [reference docs](https://dev.beam.pro/reference/interactive/index.html) on the developers site.

 ## Installation
 You can use npm(recommended) or download a zip from the [releases page](https://github.com/WatchBeam/beam-interactive-node2/releases).